-The use of IPA (Isopropyl Alcohol) in pharmaceutical applications is numerous.
-Some uses are for an inexpensive precursor for manufacturing other pharmaceuticals.
+The use of IPA (Isopropyl Alcohol) in freeze drying applications are numerous, sometimes as an inexpensive precursor for manufacturing pharmaceuticals.

 Freeze Dry Process

 The process of freeze drying requires three steps:

 Having a sample completely pre-frozen is essential for a properly lyophilized sample.
 Because of its low freezing point, IPA may melt on the quick walk from the freezer to the freeze dryer.
 Using an insulated flask will help prevent this melt back.
 Labconco offers two sizes of insulated flasks depending on the volume of sample.

 With the freeze dryer ready, add the samples one at a time, waiting for the vacuum to recover after each sample.
 Once the samples are added and a full vacuum is achieved, primary drying may begin.
 The primary drying step removes 92-93% of the moisture, and is the longest step in the freeze dry process.